KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 # Project Overview
 ---
-I will be performing an App Review Sentiment Analysis on the Waze mobile app dataset so as to evaluate and understand the sentiments expressed in user reviews over a 15 year span; 2009 through 2023.</b>
+I will be performing an App Review Sentiment Analysis on the Waze mobile app dataset so that I can evaluate and understand the sentiments expressed in user reviews over a 15 year span; 2009 through 2023.</b>

 I will use data analysis techniques to determine whether the sentiments in these reviews are positive, negative, or neutral.</b>